mathieucarbou/YaSolR/docs/manual.md

 [![](assets/img/screenshots/app-overview.jpeg)](assets/img/screenshots/app-overview.jpeg)

+- `Output 1` / `Output 2`:
+  - `Disabled`: Output is disabled (dimmer disabled or other reason)
+  - `Idle`: Output is not routing and not in bypass mode
+  - `Routing`: Routing in progress
+  - `Bypass`: Bypass has been activated manually
+  - `Bypass Auto`: Bypass has been activated based on automatic rules
+- `Temperature`: This is the temperature reported by the sensor in water tank, if installed

+- `Relay X Manual Control`: ON/OFF switch to control the relay manually.
+  Only available when the relay is not in automatic mode.
+  Otherwise the relay state is displayed.

 > ##### IMPORTANT
 >
 > The resistance value that you see in the overview page is an estimation of the global resistance value corresponding to output 1 and output 2 combined together,